httpie/cli/README.rst

 To prevent data loss by overwriting, HTTPie adds a unique numerical suffix to the filename when necessary (unless specified with ``--output, -o``).

+To trim extension from downloaded file name it is possible to specify ``--trim-ext` flag.

 Piping while downloading
 ------------------------